ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/workload-kv.md

 Upsert load variant for inserting rows by sequential keys instead of random.

-Sequential upserts generate a concentrated load on a table (at each point in time) instead of creating a uniform load on the entire table.
+Sequential upserts generate a concentrated load on a small number of table partitions (at each point in time) instead of creating a uniform load on the entire table.

 To run this type of load, execute the command: